carbon-language/carbon-lang/clang/docs/UsersManual.rst

                               Level of field padding for AddressSanitizer
       -fsanitize-address-globals-dead-stripping
-                              Enable linker dead stripping of globals in AddressSanitizer -fsanitize-address-poison-custom-array-cookie
+                              Enable linker dead stripping of globals in AddressSanitizer -fsanitize-address-use-odr-indicator
+                              Enable ODR indicator globals to avoid false ODR violation reports in partially sanitized programs at the cost of an increase in binary size
+      -fsanitize-address-poison-custom-array-cookie
                               Enable poisoning array cookies when using custom operator new[] in AddressSanitizer -fsanitize-address-use-after-scope